Zer0Sploit/wordlister/README.md

 # Wordlister
 Wordlister generates a custom wordlist based on the specified organization name and source wordlist.
 The custom wordlist contains combinations of the organization name with each word from the source wordlist and a specified separator character.
+These kind of passwwords are commonly used between sysadmins and hard to hunt using normal standard wordlists, like (tesla@Passw0rd, tesla@admin123 ..etc)

 # Usage